tock/tock/doc/reference/trd104-syscalls.md

 ### 4.1.2 Yield-Wait

 Yield number 1, Yield-Wait, blocks until an upcall executes.
-It is commonly used to provide a blocking I/O interface to userspace or to indicate to the kernel that the process has no work to do so the system can be put into a sleep state.
-A userspace library starts a long-running operation that has an upcall, then calls Yield-Wait to wait for an upcall.
-When the Yield-Wait returns, the process checks if the resuming upcall was the one it was expecting, and if not calls Yield-Wait again.
+It is commonly used when applications have no other work to do and are waiting for an event (upcall) to occur to do more work.

+This call will deliver events to the userspace application in the order they occurred in time in the kernel.
+If an application has multiple subscriptions, the userspace callback is responsible for in some way noting which callback occurred if necessary.

+_Note:_ This will _only_ return after an upcall _executes_.
+If an event occurs which would normally generate an upcall, but that UpcallId is currently assigned to the Null Upcall, no upcall executes and thus this syscall will not return.

 `yield-param-1`, `yield-param-2`, and `yield-param-3` are unused and reserved.

 ### 4.1.3 Yield-WaitFor

-The third call, Yield-WaitFor, blocks until a specific upcall executes.
-In contrast to the Yield-Wait call, only the specified upcall is eligible to execute.
-Any other upcall that arrives will be queued.
+The third call, Yield-WaitFor, suspends the process until one specific upcall---the `WaitedForUpcallId`---is ready to execute.
+If other events arrive that would invoke an upcall on this process, they are queued by the kernel, and will be delivered after the event for the `WaitedForUpcallId`.
+Event order in this queue is maintained.

+This process will resume execution when an event in the kernel generates an upcall that matches the `WaitedForUpcallId`.

+_Note:_ In the case that the upcall for the `WaitedForUpcallId` is set to the Null Upcall, no userspace callback function will execute, but Yield-WaitFor will still return.
+If and only if the waited-for upcall is the Null Upcall, the contents of r0-r3 will be set to Upcall Arguments as-feasible, specifically:

+ - A SubscribableUpcall will set r0-r2 and leave r3 untouched.

 `yield-param-1` is the Driver number and `yield-param-2` is the Subscribe number to wait for.
+Together, these make up the `WaitedForUpcallId`.

 `yield-param-3` is unused and reserved.

-_Note:_ In the case that the specified upcall is set to the Null Upcall, no upcall will execute, but Yield-WaitFor will still return.
-In this case, the contents of r0-r3 upon return are UNDEFINED and should not be relied on in any way.